Tips For Success in Online Classes

 - Minimize distractions.
 Turn off the TV, try not to multitask, avoid social media, and if needed, work around the schedules of people/family you live with.
 Noise canceling headphones can also be a LIFESAVER!

 Whether your class is synchronous or asynchronous, consistency is important.
 Schedule time for classwork on a recurring basis: work at the same time, for the same amount of time, on the days you are doing classwork.
 This develops a routine and tricks your brain into work mode.
 Obviously there is flexibility, but this schedule can help evenly distribute work load and help to hold yourself accountable.
 Set a pace that you can maintain so that you can avoid burnout and give ample time for assignments, questions and hiccups along the way!
 Likewise, it is important to plan ahead.
 Utilize your course resources and syllabus to break down your workload.
-For assistance, see our Time Management workshop.
+For assistance, see our tips for “Managing Your Time & Schedule” on the Student Success Center’s Tips and Strategies for Student Success webpage.

 Be an Active Participant